Tegna Inc.: Aborted sale to Standard General and Apollo Global Management

+Proposed sale to Nexstar

+On August 19, 2025, Tegna announced that it had agreed to be acquired by Nexstar Media Group, in an agreement that would expand its reach to 80% of television households.
+Nexstar would purchase the company for $22 per-share, valuing it at $6.2 billion.
+The completion of the deal would be contingent on shareholder and regulatory approval, including a proposed loosening of ownership caps for broadcast television stations by the second Trump administration; the FCC had recently launched a public comment period on changes to the caps, which Nexstar CEO Perry Sook has long opposed.
+In the markets where this would create a duopoly, Sook stated that Nexstar did not plan to consolidate local station operations such as news departments, comparing it to cities that have multiple newspapers "operating off the same printing press".

+On November 18, 2025, Tegna's shareholders have approved the company's merger with Nexstar Media Group.
+The transaction is expected to close by between July 1, 2026 and December 31, 2026 (median average - October 1, 2026), subject to regulatory approvals and other customary closing conditions.
+Upon closing, Tegna will become a subsidiary of Nexstar Media Group.

 Properties

 Tegna owns or operates 68 television stations located in 54 markets (including fourteen duopolies); it also owns two radio stations in Columbus, Ohio.
 Twenty-two of the company's stations are affiliated with NBC (including one digital subchannel of KBMT and two semi-satellites of KCEN-TV and WCSH), fifteen are affiliated with CBS, thirteen are affiliated with ABC, and six are affiliated with Fox.
-In addition, the company owns seven CW affiliates (including three digital subchannels of KFMB-TV, KYTX, and WMAZ-TV), three Estrella TV affiliates (including two digital subchannels of KENS and KVUE), ten MyNetworkTV affiliates (including five digital subchannels of KFMB-TV, KIDY, KXVA, WQAD-TV, and WZDX), three independent stations (including two digital subchannels of KTVB and its satellite of KTFT-LD), a low-powered MeTV affiliate, and a Quest owned-and-operated station.
+In addition, the company owns eight CW affiliates (including three digital subchannels of KFMB-TV, KYTX, and WMAZ-TV), ten MyNetworkTV affiliates (including six digital subchannels of KFMB-TV, KIDY, KTTU-TV, KXVA, WQAD-TV, and WZDX), four independent stations (including two digital subchannels of KTVB and its satellite of KTFT-LD), a low-powered MeTV affiliate, and a Quest owned-and-operated station.
 It also provides operational services to another Fox affiliate, WUPW in Toledo, through a shared services agreement with that station's owner American Spirit Media (agreements that were carried over from WTOL's previous ownership; ASM had acted in a similar capacity with several stations).